Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: BACKGROUND

 \subsection{Typical LLM Domain Customization Pipeline}

-In academic settings, the conventional workflow typically begins with CPT to incorporate domain text, followed by SFT on instruction data.
-Due to its higher resource demands, RLHF is often excluded in academic research.
+Conventional workflow typically begins with CPT to incorporate domain text, followed by SFT on instruction data.
+Due to its higher resource demands, RLHF is sometimes excluded in academic research.
 The effectiveness of these stages varies significantly across different domains.

 In programming tasks, for example, CPT is typically indispensable.
 Modern code models are usually exposed to billions to trillions of raw code tokens \cite{codebert,codellama}.
 Such large-scale pre-training yields substantial gains over models that rely on SFT alone, suggesting that language-agnostic syntax and cross-language identifier semantics should be absorbed during CPT.